| Texas

 '80s, the forerunner of TxDOT introduced what would become an

-signs went up around the state.
-The slogan took off, and now you
+went up around the state and the slogan took off.
+Today, you

 ITS

-many areas reaching their maximum width, the Texas Transportation
+many areas reaching their maximum practical width, the Texas

 Commission in 1989 committed to building Intelligent Transportation